iov-one/docs/docs/weave/tutorial/11-cron.md

 If the create message contains a DeleteAt value, `deleteArticleMsg` will be initiated and scheduled with no condition.
-Don't get scared by **with no condition** words, the CRON router will not be accessible to the world anyways.
+Don't get scared by **with no condition** words, the CRON router will not be accessible to the world anyway.

 Let's say we want a message that could be executed only when an **admin's** condition is present in the context.
-For this, the handler that will execute message must check the if the admin's condition is in the context and then execute accordingly.
+For this, the handler that will execute message must check if the admin's condition is in the context and then execute accordingly.
 In order to pass this authentication information to the CRON handler you need to feed the condition to the scheduler:

 `taskID, err = h.scheduler.Schedule(store, article.DeleteAt.Time(), adminCond, deleteArticleMsg)`

-In the code example above we also defined a `taskID` that will be used to identify the task among other deletion tasks, with this information we can delete or modify the task after scheduling process is over.
+In the code example above we also defined a `taskID` that will be used to identify the task among other deletion tasks; with this information we can delete or modify the task after scheduling process is over.

 As you can see `deleteArticleTask` is saved to the store with article ID and task owner address